VainF/Torch-Pruning/README.md

 ### High-level Pruners

-To prune an entire model, we developed several high-level pruners in this repository to facilitate effortless pruning.
+With DepGraph, we developed several high-level pruners in this repository to facilitate effortless pruning.
 By specifying the desired channel pruning ratio, the pruner will scan all prunable groups, estimate the importance, perform pruning, and fine-tune it using your own training code.
 For detailed information on this process, please refer to [this tutorial](https://github.com/VainF/Torch-Pruning/blob/master/examples/notebook/1%20-%20Customize%20Your%20Own%20Pruners.ipynb), which shows how to implement a [Network Slimming (ICCV 2017)](https://arxiv.org/abs/1708.06519) pruner from scratch.
 Additionally, a more practical example is available in [reproduce/main.py](reproduce/main.py).

 ```python
 import torch